1988 Maldives coup attempt: Aftermath

 In July 1989, India repatriated the mercenaries captured on board the hijacked freighter to Maldives to stand trial.
-President Gayoom commuted the death sentences passed against them to life imprisonment under Indian pressure.
+Gayoom commuted the death sentences passed against them to life imprisonment under Indian pressure.

-The 1988 coup d'état had been headed by a once prominent Maldivian businessperson named Abdullah Luthufi, who was operating a farm on Sri Lanka.
+The 1988 coup d'état had been headed by a once prominent Maldivian businessperson named Abdullah Luthufi, who was operating a farm in Sri Lanka.
 Former Maldivian President Ibrahim Nasir was accused, but denied any involvement in the coup d'état.
-In fact, in July 1990, President Gayoom officially pardoned Nasir in absentia in recognition of his role in obtaining Maldives' independence.
+In July 1990, Gayoom officially pardoned Nasir in absentia in recognition of his role in obtaining Maldives' independence.

 The operation also strengthened Indo-Maldivian relations as a result of the successful restoration of the Gayoom government.

 Published accounts

 Documentaries

-Operation Cactus : How India Averted Maldives Crisis in 1988 (2018) is a TV documentary which premièred on Veer by Discovery Channel series, Battle Ops.
+Operation Cactus: How India Averted Maldives Crisis in 1988 (2018) is a TV documentary which premiered on Veer by Discovery Channel series, Battle Ops.